shivamkhulecoepd/customer_maxx_crm/test/README.md

-# Testing CustomerMaxx CRM
+# Testing CustomerMax CRM

-This directory contains tests for the CustomerMaxx CRM Flutter application.
+This directory contains tests for the CustomerMax CRM Flutter application.

 ## Running Tests